-- i.
-Displays - A medium/large recessed in-wall back box will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all displaylocations. - 2.
-In-wall blocking will be provided at all display infrastructure locations. - ii.
-Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA & TAS requirements. - iii.
-Audio Reinforcement - Recessed, flush mounted in-ceiling speakers will be installed within hard lid or drop ceiling, in an exposed ceiling environment pendant speakers will be installed.
-70v enabled speakers are the preferred solution for simplified cabling needs. - 2.
-Preference for ceiling mounted microphones to be used for speech reinforcement. - 3.
-Determining if the system must integrate with VOIPcan change the entire microphone design.
+- 1. A medium/large recessed in-wall back box will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all displaylocations. - 2.
+In-wall blocking will be provided at all display infrastructure locations. - 3.
+Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA & TAS requirements. - ii.
+Audio Reinforcement - 1.
+Most commonly the displays onboard speakers will suffice

+RELLIS Campus Facility Design Guidelines Section-27 Page 17 of 27 for audio reinforcement for these smaller square footage spaces.
+Recessed, flush mounted in-ceiling speakers can be installed within hard lid or drop ceiling if the project determines it to be appropriate.